pololu/pololu-usb-sdk/README.txt

      sudo apt-get install libusb-1.0-0-dev mono-gmcs mono-devel libmono-winforms2.0-cil

-3) In the top level directory of this SDK, type "make".
+3) In the top-level directory of this SDK, type "make".
 This will build all the programs and libraries in the SDK.
 Now you should be able to run the programs using commands like: